bookofproofs/bookofproofs.github.io/_sources/history/19th-century/doppler.md

 * On 28 June 1840 Doppler was eleced an associate member of the Royal Bohemian Society after a close ballot of 7 for and 5 against.
 * Other honours which came Doppler's way in 1848 were election to ordinary membership of the Imperial Academy of Sciences in Vienna and an honorary doctorate from the University of Prague.
 * Doppler's time as the first Director of the Institute of Physics at Vienna University was a short one.
-* Doppler's wife, who had given him staunch support throughout their marriage, had remained in Vienna with their three sons and two daughters awaiting his return but, on realising that his end was near, she made the journey to Venice and was with Doppler when he died.

 Born 29 November 1803, Salzburg, Austria.
 Died 17 March 1853, Venice (now Italy).